tgstoecker/A2TEA.Workflow/README.md

 # General usage
 ## Recommended steps
 1) Add fasta, annotation and fastq files to the input directories:
-  FASTAs and GTFs -> FS
+  FASTAs and GTFs -> FS/
-  FASTQ files -> rawreads
+  FASTQ files -> rawreads/

 2) Modify species.tsv and samples.tsv files
 -> only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file